venkateshhs/caspar_technical_challenge/extract_load/README.md

     4. logs folder contains logs of each run as a textfile referenced using timestamp of each run.
     5. To insert data into database, run read_csv_write_to_db.py using the command: python read_csv_write_to_db.py in CLI.
     6. Data is inserted into db.
     7. Open pgadmin, create server and check output.

-## Steps to reproduce